coreos/fedora-coreos-tracker/.github/ISSUE_TEMPLATE/rebase.md

 ## Ship rebased `stable`

 - [ ] Ship `stable`
-- ~Set a new update barrier for N-2 on `stable`.
-In the barrier entry set a link to [the docs](https://docs.fedoraproject.org/en-US/fedora-coreos/update-barrier-signing-keys/).~
+- Set a new update barrier for N-2 on `stable`.
+In the barrier entry set a link to [the docs](https://docs.fedoraproject.org/en-US/fedora-coreos/update-barrier-signing-keys/).
+See [discussion](https://github.com/coreos/fedora-coreos-tracker/issues/480#issuecomment-631724629).

 ## Miscellaneous container updates